qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 | 100%            | 5k                    |  2.7                  |  95               |

-Dataset size: 2M 768d vectors (~6Gb Raw data), binary quantization, 650Mb of RAM limit.
+**Dataset size:** 2M 768d vectors (~6Gb Raw data), binary quantization, 650Mb of RAM limit.
 All benchmarks are made with minimal RAM allocation to demonstrate disk cache efficiency.

 As you can see, the biggest impact is on the small tenant size, where defragmentation allows us to achieve **100x more RPS**.
 Of course, the real-world impact of defragmentation depends on the specific workload and the size of the hot subset, but enabling this feature can significantly improve the performance of Qdrant.

-Please find more details on how to enable defragmentation in the [index documentation](/documentation/concepts/indexing/#tenant-index).
+Please find more details on how to enable defragmentation in the [indexing documentation](/documentation/concepts/indexing/#tenant-index).

 ## Updating Immutable Data Structures

 One may wonder how Qdrant allows updating collection data if everything is immutable.
-Indeed, Qdrant API allows the change of any vector or payload at any time, so from the user's perspective, the whole collection is mutable at any time.
+Indeed, [Qdrant API](https://api.qdrant.tech) allows the change of any vector or payload at any time, so from the user's perspective, the whole collection is mutable at any time.

 As it usually happens with every decent magic trick, the secret is disappointingly simple: not all data in Qdrant is immutable.
 In Qdrant, we storage is divided into segments, which might be either mutable or immutable.